eWallet Apps vs Traditional Banking Apps: The Future of Digital Payments

 What Users Actually Prefer: Real-World Scenarios

-1. Daily Small Transactions: Quick Taps vs. Slow Steps
+1. Daily Small Transactions: Speed Changes Everything

 2. Freelancers & Gig Workers: Flexibility Wins